lqhac/LivePoem/README.md

 We have compiled the generated samples within a PPTX file for better illustration purposes.
 The files can be accessed via this link: https://drive.google.com/drive/folders/1OXtzhETvpkRJRiynQfZchZizyrqQVGox?usp=share_link

 ## Code
 In addition, we also release code for the poetry-to-melody generation phase under this repository.
-The project includes the following steps:
+The project includes the following steps.
+For each step, we provide a jupyter notebook file to facilitate step-by-step code execution.

 ### Build Dictionary

 ### Binarise Data